My first real eBay purchase and it is the most perfect vintage Coach backpack!

 7. Bid and offer.
 This can be a process that is either successful or not, it all depends on your bidding skills and if your seller is willing to let go of their item at a lower price. eBay is somewhat fun to bid on even if it’s successful or not.
 I know I got a little high (that sounds horrible) out bidding other buyers on this vintage Coach backpack.
 Finding this beauty an hour before closing, I put in an offer higher than the last and just sat and watched.
 Of course 5 to 10 minutes before closing, bidders started to roll in and the price started to rise, but with only seconds left I put in an offer that ended up out bidding and winning.
 It was probably a move most “ebayers” would be cursing at (sorry) but it worked.

 8. Patience.
 If you aren’t finding the “one” at a great price point and in good condition, don’t give up.
 Before I found this vintage backpack I was on the hunt for a little white vintage Coach cross body.
 I found plenty on Poshmark, eBay and even Etsy but all over $100, a price that was a little more than what I wanted to pay.
 I searched and searched for that piece for a good price and with no luck for weeks I went on to hunt for a vintage backpack, which clearly I successfully got my hands on.
 Weeks later though I have found that little white vintage cross body.
-I searched yesterday and a listing popped up on Poshmark for 30 freaking dollars, I was completely shocked considering that same bag is going for $450 on other listings.
+I searched yesterday and a listing popped up on Poshmark for 30 freaking dollars, I was completely shocked considering that same bag is going for $450 on another listing.
 It does look like it’s in pretty good condition and I am hoping when it arrives, I love it even more.
 A true story of “patience” working in my favor and how you sometimes have the right timing and luck.

 So here’s to you and the beginning of your hunt!